If you’ve ever experienced a side stitch while running, you’re not alone.

 Now that we understand what the potential causes of side stitches are, let’s look at things you can do (or not do) to prevent them while running:

-Don’t Eat a Large Meal Before Running
+Don’t Eat a Heavy Meal Before Running

 In order to digest food, your body needs to send blood and energy to those organs.
 However, once you start running that is diverted to your muscles and the digestive process is slowed.